Splodgebox/Splodgebox/README.md

 🔭 Many of my public work has gone viral in a way with a couple thousand downloads per project and my paid projects have massed hundreds of purchases

-📱 I have recently been using Java to create android applications in I have released my very first [application](https://play.google.com/store/apps/details?id=net.splodgebox.blueberryfinance)

 **Thank you for stopping by my github page, if you would like to follow me or check out my repositories then feel free to**

 Discord is my main form of communication; my discord username is Splodgebox#3490